claytron/pentadactyl-solarized/README.md

 designed by Ethan Schoonover.

 This color scheme aims to be one of the most complete color schemes available.
-Event the help has been styled!
+Even the help has been styled!
 If you have a suggestion or find any bugs with the current implementation, please enter an issue in the tracker: